Motion by mean curvature from Glauber-Kawasaki dynamics with speed change: Introduction

 appear, where we recall that $\E^{\mu^N}$ is the expectation with respect to the process $\eta^N(\cdot)$ with initial distribution $\mu^N$, and where $h$ is a local function on $\mathcal X_N$ which may be different for each term of type \eqref{need:for:BG}.
 Each function $h$ does not depend on $t,x,N$; it is expressed in terms of the flip rate $c$, one of the exchange rates $c_{0,e_i}$, or one of the functions $h_i$ from the gradient condition (5).
 The coefficients $a_{t,x}$ may also differ from term to term.
 They are deterministic and explicitly expressed in terms of $u^N(t,x)$.
 Hence, $a_{t,x} =a_{t,x}(N)$ may depend on $N$.
 The difficulty in dealing with \eqref{need:for:BG} is that we have little control over $\mu_t^N$.
 We overcome this issue by establishing a Boltzmann-Gibbs principle, which allows us to replace $\tau_x h(\eta(t))$ by averages over $h$ such that the only randomness left is through an affine dependence on $\eta_x(t)$.
 The cost of this replacement is an entropy term and a deterministic error term, which are sufficiently small for the application of Gronwall's lemma.

 Next we prepare to state the Boltzmann-Gibbs principle, Theorem \ref{BG}.
 As for Theorem \ref{thm:EstHent}, the Boltzmann-Gibbs principle is also of interest in the study of fluctuations around the hydrodynamic limit; see e.g.\ the book chapters \cite[{Chapter} 7]{KLO} and \cite[{Chapter} 11]{KL}.
-Therefore, we state it under more generality than strictly required for the proof of Theorem \ref{thm:main}.
+Therefore, we state a new {\it time-dependent} version in terms of a parameter $\Theta$, which is more general than strictly required for the proof of Theorem \ref{thm:main}.

 Let $K = K(N) \geq 1$ be an increasing function.
-Instead of a solution $u^N(t,x)$ to \eqref{eq:HD-discre}, we consider deterministic values $u_{t,x} = u_{t,x}(N)$ which satisfy the uniform bound in Theorem \ref{thm:EstHent}\ref{thm:EstHent:u:LBUB} uniformly in $t$ and, for some constant $\kappa \in [0,1)$, the bound on the gradient
+Instead of a solution $u^N(t,x)$ to \eqref{eq:HD-discre}, we consider deterministic values $u_{t,x} = u_{t,x}(N)$ which satisfy the uniform bound in Theorem \ref{thm:EstHent}\ref{thm:EstHent:u:LBUB} uniformly in $t$ and, for some constant $\Theta \in [0,1)$, the bound on the gradient